codemagic-ci-cd/codemagic-docs/content/getting-started/migrating-from-bitrise.md

 For consistency, we recommend setting up the following environment variables:
 ```
-FCI_CERTIFICATE
+CM_CERTIFICATE
-FCI_CERTIFICATE_PASSWORD
+CM_CERTIFICATE_PASSWORD
-FCI_PROVISIONING_PROFILE
+CM_PROVISIONING_PROFILE
 ```

 However, you can call the variables differently if you reference them correctly in the scripts section.
-In the case of multiple provisioning profiles, the recommended naming convention is `FCI_PROVISIONING_PROFILE_1`, `FCI_PROVISIONING_PROFILE_2` etc.
+In the case of multiple provisioning profiles, the recommended naming convention is `CM_PROVISIONING_PROFILE_1`, `CM_PROVISIONING_PROFILE_2` etc.

 As mentioned above, unlike with the Bitrise `Certificate and profile installer` step, you must reference the added files in your scripts section.
 Follow the detailed documentation [here](../yaml-code-signing/signing-ios/#manual-code-signing) or check out the example below.